yagamy4680/toe-example-plugins/plugins/ps-demo4/README.md

 id \t epoch \t evt \t token1 \t token2 \t payload \r\n
 ```

+Here are supported events in DATA packet:

-So, when the `evt` is `sensor-update`, it indicates a packet for sensor update event with sensor data measurements in its `payload`.
+- `sensor-update`, indicates a DATA packet with sensor udpate event with measurement
+  - `token1` is the sensor type
+  - `token2` is the sensor id
+  - `payload` is the measured data for this sensor udpate event
+- `peripheral-updated`, indicates a DATA packet with peripheral object update event
+  - `token1` is the peripheral id, that we use `process.pid` as identity of peripheral object
+  - `token2` is the ppid.
+  - `payload` is the metadata for the peripheral object

 ### Compile Schema